Support and Options Avalable For Computer Science and I-Media.

 The department has 6 well-equipped computer rooms with multi-media projection facilities and interactive whiteboards for class and group activities along with many machines around the academy, which can be used for private research and study.
 Students have access to scanners, digital cameras and quality colour and black and white lasers, which together enable them to print off professional looking course work.

 The department follows the aims of the Computing National Strategy to raise standards by strengthening teaching and learning for all 11 to 14 year olds.
-The school provides a minimum of 60 minutes per week of discrete teaching throughout the key stage to ensure the delivery of the yearly teaching objectives for Computing.
+The school provides a minimum of 180 minutes per fortnight of discrete teaching throughout the key stage to ensure the delivery of the yearly teaching objectives for Computing.

-Starting from September 2014 Year 7 students will be taught the new Computing Science curriculum.
-Year 8 and 9 students will focus on a course in both Digital Literacy and Computer Science.
+Year 7 and 8 students will focus on a course in both Digital Literacy and Computer Science.
 Topics covered in each year are below.

-The department offers GCSE Computing Science from the OCR examination board.
+The department offers GCSE Computer Science from the OCR examination board.

 The course enables students to: